Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Military Uses
-Especially when employed with precision smart munitions (e.g. [artillery](https://asc.army.mil/web/portfolio-item/ammo-excalibur-xm982-m982-and-m982a1-precision-guided-extended-range-projectile/), aerial, etc.) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.
+Especially when employed with precision smart munitions (e.g. [artillery](https://asc.army.mil/web/portfolio-item/ammo-excalibur-xm982-m982-and-m982a1-precision-guided-extended-range-projectile/), aerial, etc.) this project will greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.

-In addition, a passive optical-based approach to target identification does not trigger the active protection system(s) of targets, including armored vehicles.
-This can be highly beneficial depending on the usage environment.
+In addition: unlike a laser rangefinder/designator,  a passive optical-based approach to target identification does not emit any signature which may forewarn a target or a group of targets (including armored vehicles).
+This may be highly beneficial depending on the usage environment.

 # Civilian Uses